-3.1 The Assembly Commission has overall responsibility for compliance with the Data Protection legislation and GDPR within the organisation.
-Key to the implementation of, and compliance with, this policy are the Data Protection and Information Standards Officer ("DP&ISO") and Information Asset Owners
+- 3.1 The Assembly Commission has overall responsibility for compliance with the Data Protection legislation and UK GDPR within the organisation.
+Key to the implementation of, and compliance with, this policy are the Data Protection and Governance Officer (DPGO), and Information Asset Owners (IAOs).
+The Director of Legal, Governance and Research Services is designated as the Senior Information Risk Owner (SIRO) for the organisation for the purposes of the Data Breach Management Plan. - 3.2 The DPGO is responsible for ensuring this policy is communicated to all staff.

-1 Data Protection legislation means the GDPR, the Data Protection Act 2018 ("DPA") and regulations relating thereto.

-("IAOs").
-The Director of Legal, Governance and Research Services is designated as the Senior Information Risk Owner ("SIRO") for the organisation for the purposes of the Data Breach Management Plan.

-- 3.2 The DP&ISO is responsible for ensuring this policy is communicated to all staff.
 IAOs are responsible for ensuring this policy is further communicated and implemented within their area of responsibility.
 They are responsible for the quality, security and management of personal data in use within their business area.
-Advice or assistance regarding this policy or the GDPR is available from the DP&ISO. - 3.3 Subject Access Requests for personal data are dealt with by the DP&ISO and business areas will be consulted accordingly. - 3.4 Information sharing agreements, in line with the Information Commissioner's Office ("ICO") code of practice, will be signed on behalf of the Assembly Commission by the Head of Business, or as delegated by the Head of Business within each business area. - 3.5 All Data Protection and related incidents must be reported and properly investigated according to the Assembly Commission Data Breach Management Plan. - 3.6 All correspondence with the ICO on Data Protection matters will be dealt with by the DP&ISO. - 3.7 This policy will be reviewed annually, and when appropriate, to take into account changes to legislation that may occur, and / or guidance from the Information Commissioner.
+Advice or assistance regarding this policy or the UK GDPR is available from the DPGO and the Information Standards Office. - 3.3 Subject Access Requests for personal data are dealt with by the DPGO and business areas will be consulted accordingly. - 3.4 Information sharing agreements, in line with the Information Commissioner's Office (ICO) code of practice, will be signed on behalf of the Assembly Commission by the Head of Business, or as delegated by the Head of Business within each business area. - 3.5 All Data Protection and related incidents must be reported and properly investigated according to the Assembly Commission Data Breach Management Plan. - 3.6 All correspondence with the ICO on Data Protection matters will be approved by the DPGO. - 3.7 This policy will be reviewed biennially, and when appropriate, consider changes to legislation that may occur, and / or guidance from the Information Commissioner.
 Appendices outlining the Assembly Commission's policy on specific Data Protection-related projects and issues will be added when required.